UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/1-workshop-setup.md

-# Welcome to the Git Workshop (you can check-in but you can never leave)
+# Welcome to the Git Workshop (you can checkout but you can never leave)

 ## First
 Do you have any burning questions about `git`?
 Maybe you have a question about how to use git in your labs or projects?
 Put your thoughts and questions in the `etherpad` in the QUESTIONS section.
 As we go along, put any new thoughts or questions in the `etherpad` in the QUESTIONS section and we will try to answer them as we go along.